smolijar/gitwiki-thesis/src/state-of-art/_intro.md

     * Parallel version development

 * **UI**
     * The incorporation of the Git VCS into the UI^[It is useful, to observe how the UI is affected by the fact that the system runs on the VCS Git.
-UI presumably shifts slightly from a "document hub" (known from common wiki software like MediaWiki [@mediawiki] or DokuWiki [@dokuwiki]) to a broader perspective of a generic repository browser.]
+UI presumably shifts slightly from a "document hub" (known from common wiki software, e.g. MediaWiki [@mediawiki] or DokuWiki [@dokuwiki]) to a broader perspective of a generic repository browser.]

 The acceptance and quality criteria is defined.